 Her research interests include not only different aspects of text analyses, but also trends in the modern Russian language orthography and punctuation, she works on questions of language and culture, and language game usage in everyday life.
 Being a teacher of practical Russian courses, Natalia Tšuikina has paid particular attention to the issues of teaching Russian to foreigners and to those who speak Russian as a heritage language.

 Alari Allik (PhD) is a lecturer of Japanese studies.
 He has studied in Tōkyō and Ōsaka and teaches courses on Japanese literature, religion and philosophy.
 His research deals with biographical and autobiographical writings and the ways the identity of the authors was constructed in Medieval Japan.

 In addition to his research Alari Allik has also translated and commented on classical Japanese literature.
 His translations of Saigyō's "Mountain Home" (Sankashū) and Fujiwara Teika's small anthology "One Hundred Poets, One Poem Each" (Ogura hyakunin isshu) have been published by Tallinn University Press.

 Research interests: Medieval Japanese tales (setsuwa), stories of rebirth (ōjōden), travel diaries (ki), Japanese poetry (waka) and sense of place, biography and autobiography.

-Uku Lember is a lecturer of history.
+Uku Lember is an Associate Professor of Contemporary History.
 He graduated with a degree in finance from Tartu University and then studied history at Master and PhD level at Central European University in Budapest.
 He has received scholarships for studying at Cornell University (USA), University College London (UK) and Uppsala University (Sweden).

 Uku Lember’s major research areas are the history of the Soviet Union, memory politics, nationalism and Queer-history.
 His doctoral dissertation centred around the Soviet-era marriages between Russians and Estonians from the perspective of biographical interviews.
 Recently, he has engaged in family histories and changing memories in Ukraine during the current military conflict.
 In the near future, he will collect interviews and work on Soviet era queer histories.
 In 2015, Uku Lember was nominated a laureate of the young scientists’ competition of the Estonian Academy of Sciences.